Elegant Courtyard Garden Design

 Large & Small Courtyard Garden Designs Completed for Clients.

-Courtyard Garden Design Hampstead
+Small Courtyard Garden Design Hampstead

-Hampstead Basement Garden Design
+Basement Courtyard Garden Design

-Hampstead Courtyard Garden
+Traditional Courtyard Garden Design London

 This sheltered London courtyard garden had great potential but was overlooked and lacked colour.
 We installed bespoke squared trellis screens to give added privacy, which were complemented by classical wooden planters in a matching colour.
 We then created a soft, pretty planting scheme which combines blue and white flowering plants with structural shrubs to give colour and interest throughout the year.

-Small Hampstead Makeover
+Small Contemporary Garden Makeover

 This small garden in Hampstead was previously overgrown, shady and rarely used by our clients.
-We redesigned the space, removing the tired artificial lawn and replacing this with pale porcelain tiles which lightened the garden and make it feel larger.
+We redesigned the space, removing the tired artificial lawn and replacing this with pale porcelain tiles which lightened the garden and made it feel larger.
 The overgrown planting was replaced with a soft romantic scheme, using roses, hydrangea and evergreen topiary.
 The garden is now an inviting space which our clients love to use.